 - A. In Junk Drawer Units (1-3), members are only allowed to enter a display board exhibit or a standalone exhibit, not both. - B. Robotics Platforms is just a fancy way to say robotics kits or robotics materials.
 Some types of commercial kits or platforms include: Ardunio Kits, Brushbot, Make, Hexy, Pushbutton Programmable Robotic Kit, Sparky, Cubelets, Robotic Arm Edge, Sparkfun Red Bot, Multiplo, TETRIX, CEENBot, and VEX, current and discontinued LEGO Robotics kits with programable robots including EV3, WeDo, NXT, SPIKE Prime, Mindstorm, and Boost. - C. Youth working individually on a robotics platform should enroll in the Platform Units.
-Youth should advance between Units 4-6 as they feel they are progressing in their project knowledge. - D. Youth working on a team on a robotics platform should enroll in the Team Robotics Unit.
-Despite being on a team, the fair exhibit is meant to be completed and entered by an individual member. - E. For more information about various team competitive robotics opportunities, see the list from the Colorado 4-H STEM website.
+Youth should advance between Units 4-6 as they feel they are progressing in their project knowledge. - D. Youth working as a team in the Team Robotics unit exhibit individual display boards covering what they learned in the unit.
+Youth from any Platforms level may enter in the Team Robotics unit if they are working as a team.